Sketching for Sequential Change-Point Detection: Sketching procedure

-We may derive a likelihood ratio based detection procedure for the hypothesis test (\ref{new_hypothesis}) using sketches.
-The statistic involves an average of samples within a window $[k, t]$, which is defined as \ben \bar{y}_{k, t} =\frac{\sum_{i=k+1}^t y_i}{t-k}. \een Since the observations are i.i.d. over time, for an assumed value of the change-point $\ka = k$, \yc{for our hypothesis testing model in} (\ref{new_hypothesis}), the log-likelihood of observations accumulated up to time $t > k$ is given by
+We now derive the likelihood ratio statistic for the hypothesis test in (\ref{new_hypothesis}).
+Define the sample mean within a window $[k, t]$ \ben \bar{y}_{k, t} =\frac{\sum_{i=k+1}^t y_i}{t-k}. \een Since the observations are i.i.d. over time, for an assumed change-point $\ka = k$, \yc{for the hypothesis test} in (\ref{new_hypothesis}), the log-likelihood ratio (log-LR) of observations accumulated up to time $t > k$ can be shown to be \yang{ } \yang{where $f_0(y_i)$ denotes the probability density function of $y_i$ under the null, i.e., $f_0 = \mathcal{N}(0, AA\transpose)$ and $f_1(y_i)$ denotes the probability density function of $y_i$ under the alternative, i.e., $f_1 = \mathcal{N}(A\mu, AA\transpose)$. }